wht0703/TeCNO/README.md

 metrics, and visualizes the stage‑level metrics in box plots.
 Additionally, it computes and visualizes the confusion matrix for each test video, and provides functionality to display the final inference results.

+**Note**:
-**Note**: To use the provided notebooks, please adjust the checkpoint path, data path, and model hyperparameter class inputs accordingly.
+- To use the provided notebooks, please adjust the checkpoint path, data path, model hyperparameter class inputs and test set indices accordingly.
+- Several evaluation results could be found in `./evalutation`

 ## Known Issues